-In order to participate in the QIPS program, each practice must elect to opt-in via PEAR Analytics & Reporting (AR), formerly IndexPro[TM], our provider reporting application within the Provider Engagement, Analytics & Reporting (PEAR) portal, during the designated enrollment time frame.
-Enrollment occurs in the last quarter of each year - prior to the start of the measurement year (i.e., measurement year 2021 enrollment occurs October 2020 - December 2020).
+In order to participate in the QIPS program, each practice must elect to opt-in via PEAR Analytics & Reporting (AR), our provider reporting application within the Provider Engagement, Analytics & Reporting (PEAR) portal, during the designated enrollment time frame.
+Enrollment occurs in the last quarter of each year - prior to the start of the measurement year (i.e., measurement year 2022 enrollment occurs October 2021 - December 2021).